 Writing content in the style that your target audience searches for is just as equally important as demonstrating why they should visit our store or give you a call.
 Let’s look at this in a common example we see.

 A common mistake we see can be illustrated in the following example.
-A roofing company builds out a residential roofing page.
+A roofing company builds out a residential roofing page, for example.
 They explain how they got started, the types of roofs they work on, and even include a couple of testimonials from past clients.
 By in large a great page.

 The problem is the keyword they end up ranking for is the word residential.
 Not residential roofing company or roof installation company.
 How many people do you know that search the word residential on Google to find a roofing company?
 They don’t!
 They search phrases like roof repair company near me, roofing company near me, etc.